 Heads up: If you enrolled in an HSA and a Health Care Flexible Spending Account (FSA), you will use the same debit card for both accounts.
 And Alight Smart-Choice Accounts will automatically follow IRS guidelines on how to use each account.
 So when you use the debit card to pay for medical, dental, or vision expenses, the expense will automatically be deducted from the correct account.
-Transfer Existing HSA Balances If you enrolled in the Bronze, Bronze Plus, or Silver coverage levels, you'll have access to an HSA.
-If you already have an HSA with an account balance, you can continue to use it for qualified health care expenses at any time in the future.
-Or, you can transfer unspent money into your new HSA so you don't have to manage two separate accounts.
-During the plan year, you can find a "transfers form" and directions through the Thrive Benefits Portal at https://benefits.us.slalom.com.
-There are no tax penalties for transferring money from one HSA to another.
 Want To Print?

 Track your to-dos and get organized!
 Print these worksheets and get a step-by-step guide to what to do and what to ask as you get ready to use your new coverage.

-Prescription Drug Transition Worksheet (PDF) Transition of Care Worksheet (PDF) How to Get Care When you get care, it helps to know what you can expect:
+Prescription Drug Transition Worksheet (PDF)

+Transition of Care Worksheet (PDF)

+How to Get Care

+When you get care, it helps to know what you can expect:

 Getting Care At The Doctor's Office Present your medical ID card at your doctor's office to get discounted rates.
 If you're enrolled in the Bronze, Bronze Plus, or Silver coverage levels, you can wait to pay until your insurance carrier processes the claim and you get your doctor's bill.
 When it's time to pay, you can pay with your HSA, FSA, or pay another way-it's your choice!
 Filling Prescription Drugs At A Retail Pharmacy Present your medical ID card each time you drop off a prescription.
 If payment is due, you pay out of pocket.
 Or you can pay with your HSA or FSA if you have one.
 Know When You'll Owe If your doctor bills services as preventive care or your medication is listed as preventive on the formulary, you'll owe nothing.
 For other types of covered services or non-preventive prescription drugs, you could owe a deductible, copay, and/or coinsurance.
 Remember: You'll Pay Less With In-Network Providers You can check the provider directory on the Thrive Benefits Portal at https://benefits.us.slalom.com or refer to your insurance carrier's website.
-If a doctor is out-of-network and you still want to see him or her, check the cost with the doctor before you get care.
+If a doctor is out-of-network and you still want to see them, check the cost with the doctor before you get care.
 Then, ask the doctor to confirm the portion that will be covered by your medical insurance carrier and the portion for which you will be responsible.
 That way, you'll be prepared for any potentially significant costs.
 Remember: Not all options cover out-of-network care.